Look - Keyboard-First Launcher#

 Multi-Pick Files/Folders (`Cmd/Ctrl+P`)#

-Build up a set of files/folders and paste them anywhere in one go.
+Build up a set of files/folders, then paste or open them anywhere in one go.

 • Cmd+P on a focused file or folder toggles it in or out of the picked set; every toggle rewrites the system pasteboard with all picked items.